If you want to know what clenbuterol is, how it works, how effective it is, and if it’s dangerous, then you want to read this article.

-Now, just how powerful of a fat burner clenbuterol is is a matter of dispute.
+Now, just how powerful clenbuterol is as a fat burner is matter of dispute.

 Many seasoned users claim it boosts your basal metabolic rate (BMR) by about 10%, and I don’t know of any research that can either corroborate or refute this number.
 That said, it seems reasonable based on decades of anecdotal evidence.

 That brings us to one of the big criticism of the drug: given its health risks (which we’ll talk more about soon), a ~10% increase in BMR really isn’t all that great.